jotalamp/MinimalImGui/README.md

 ## Running

-Using `make install` will copy the executable to `bundle` directory:
+Using `make install` will copy the executable to `bin` directory:

 ```
-cd bundle
+cd bin

 # Example with OpenGL 2.0:
-./bundle/MinimalImGuiOpenGl2
+./bin/MinimalImGuiOpenGl2

 # Example with OpenGL 3.0:
-./bundle/MinimalImGuiOpenGl3
+./bin/MinimalImGuiOpenGl3
 ```

 ## TODO